Short-track speed skating at the 2002 Winter Olympics

 Short track speed skating at the 2002 Winter Olympics was held from 13 to 23 February.
-Eight events were contested at Salt Lake Ice Center (normally called Delta Center (now Vivint Arena)).
+Eight events were contested at Salt Lake Ice Center (normally called Delta Center).
 Two new events were added for these games, with the men's and women's 1500 metres making debuts.

 Medal summary

 Medal table

-China led the medal table with seven, while Evgenia Radanova's two medals for Bulgaria were their first in the sport.
+China led the overall table with seven medals, while Evgenia Radanova's two medals for Bulgaria were their first in the sport.